 Once your incisions have healed, our nurse will direct you on using medical grade scar cream to help your surgical scars fade.
 The scar cream will be provided for you.
-Apply the scar cream twice daily.
+Using clean hands, apply this product over the incision scars and liposuction scars twice daily.
 Continue scar cream and massage until the cream runs out.
 NEVER apply scar cream to open incisions or areas or infection may result.